 Date of application 01/03/2023 Date of decision (if any) 13/10/2023 Note.
-This notice must be served on the planning authority within three months of the date of decision r from the date of expiry of the period allowed for determining the application. otice or 4.
-Nature of Application Application for planning permission (including householder application) $\times$ Application for planning permission in principle Further application (including development that has not yet commenced and where a time limit has been imposed; renewal of planning permission and/or modification, variation or removal of a planning condition) Application for approval of matters specified in conditions 5.
-Reasons for seeking review Refusal of application by appointed officer $\times$ Failure by appointed officer to determine the application within the period allowed for determination of the application Conditions imposed on consent by appointed officer 6.
-Review procedure The Local Review Body will decide on the procedure to be used to determine your review and may at a during the review process require that further information or representations be made to enable them to the review.
-Further information may be required by one or a combination of procedures, such as: written submissions; the holding of one or more hearing sessions and/or inspecting the land which is the subjer review case. determine n Please indicate what procedure (or combination of procedures) you think is most appropriate for the har your review.
-You may tick more than one box if you wish the review to be conducted by a combination of procedures.
-Further written submissions One or more hearing sessions Site inspection Assessment of review documents only, with no further procedure If you have marked either of the first 2 options, please explain here which of the matters (as set out in y statement below) you believe ought to be subject of that procedure, and why you consider further submin hearing necessary.
-7. Site inspection 7.
-Site inspection In the event that the Local Review Body decides to inspect the review site, in your opinion:
+This notice must be served on the planning authority within three months of the date of decision notice or from the date of expiry of the period allowed for determining the application.
+4. Nature of Application Application for planning permission (including householder application) \times Application for planning permission in principle Further application (including development that has not yet commenced and where a time limit has been imposed; renewal of planning permission and/or modification, variation or removal of a planning condition) Application for approval of matters specified in conditions 5.
+Reasons for seeking review Refusal of application by appointed officer \times Failure by appointed officer to determine the application within the period allowed for determination of the application Conditions imposed on consent by appointed officer 6.
+Review procedure The Local Review Body will decide on the procedure to be used to determine your review and may at ar during the review process require that further information or representations be made to enable them to the review.
+Further information may be required by one or a combination of procedures, such as: writter submissions; the holding of one or more hearing sessions and/or inspecting the land which is the subject review case. determine Please indicate what procedure (or combination of procedures) you think is most appropriate for the har your review.
+You may tick more than one box if you wish the review to be conducted by a combination or procedures.
+Further written submissions One or more hearing sessions Site inspection Assessment of review documents only, with no further procedure If you have marked either of the first 2 options, please explain here which of the matters (as set out in you statement below) you believe ought to be subject of that procedure, and why you consider further subminearing necessary.
+7. Site inspection In the event that the Local Review Body decides to inspect the review site, in your opinion: Can the site be viewed entirely from public land?
+Is it possible for the site to be accessed safely, and without barriers to entry?
+X